Skip to navigation Skip to content

 Specific details required include:

-It may be possible to obtain this information verbally but in most cases a Request for information letter will need to be sent.
+It may be possible to obtain this information verbally, but in most cases a Request for information letter will need to be sent.

 Means not disclosed (MND)

-A care recipient who chooses not to have their means assessed is not eligible for government assistance with their fees except in the circumstances of annual and lifetime caps.
-They are deemed to be means not disclosed (MND) and are liable for the maximum care fee based on the cost of their care.
-Residential care recipients who are MND are also liable for an Accommodation Payment.
+They are deemed to be MND and are liable for the maximum care fee based on the cost of their care.
+Residential aged care recipients who are MND are also liable for an Accommodation Payment.

 MND Letters